d4ndox/mnp/README.md

 $ cat /tmp/mywallet/bc_height
 ```

-or monitor the total balance:
+Monitor the total balance and write it to a logfile:

 ```bash
 #!/bin/bash